MSUM-ACM/Planning/to_do.md

 Todo list :
 -----------
 + register each officers
 + amending constitution to add WebMaster as official officer
-+ replace old posters on corkboard (ask F/M companies for donation)
 + contact companies for presentation
+      -
 + Contact students about MICS
 + cluster computers project
       - list members (registered as ACM members)